Kandy Clock Tower

-The Kandy Clock Tower (මහනුවර ඔරලෝසු කණුව, கண்டி மணிக்கூட்டுக் கோபுரம்) is located in the centre of Kandy on the intersections of Sri Dalada Veediya, S. W. R. D. Bandaranaike Mawatha and Hiragedara Mawatha.
+The Kandy Clock Tower (මහනුවර ඔරලෝසු කණුව, கண்டி மணிக்கூட்டுக் கோபுரம்) is located in the centre of Kandy, Sri Lanka, on the intersections of Sri Dalada Veediya, S. W. R. D. Bandaranaike Mawatha and Hiragedara Mawatha.
 A landmark of the city, the clock tower was built near to the Ismail Building in 1950 by Haji Mohamed Ismail as a monument and in memory of his son Mohamed Zacky Ismail, who lost his life in an accident in Kadugannawa in August, 1947.

 History

 Ismail was the agent for Rowlands Limited (who were once the largest importer of British cars in the country).
 On 14 August 1947 Ismail's son was returning to Kandy from Colombo with his brother-in-law, another employee and the driver when the car was crushed under a boulder that slid down in a continuous rain induced earth slip.
 The following day Ismail was notified of the accident by police.
 The land for the tower was acquired by the Kandy Municipal Council, while the machinery and equipment needed was brought over from the United Kingdom.
 The clock tower was completed on 23 December 1950 although it wasn't officially declared open until the next year, by the then Prime Minister, D.S.
 Senanayake and the Mayor of Kandy E. L. Senanayake.